Due to missing data, a comprehensive national summary of the homeschool landscape is impossible. However, available estimates offer valuable insights.

 National Data

 While most states publicly report homeschool participation data, some can’t because they do not collect homeschool information from families.
 A few states collect information but fail to report it publicly.
-These missing data make a comprehensive national view of the homeschool landscape impossible.
+The absence of this data prevents a complete national overview of the homeschool landscape.
 However, national estimates provide some information.

 According to the National Household Education Survey (NHES), homeschooled students between the ages of 5 and 17 made up 2.8% of the total student population in the United States in 2019.
 This number has increased over the last two decades, as the percentage of homeschooled students was just 1.7% in 1999.
 Data from the Household Pulse Survey (HPS) found that 5.4% of families in the United States reported homeschooling their children during the 2020-2021 school year.

 The data provided in the Homeschool Hub come from three types of sources.
 Most of the data come directly from the states; these data are medium blue on the state charts.
 In some cases, the Homeschool Hub reports data from secondary sources.
 Historical data reported by states at one time, which is no longer verifiable on state sites, is dark blue on the state charts.
 We have collected and maintained these data over the last decade.
-There are four states where previously unavailable were recently reported by the Washington Post.
+Data for four states, previously unavailable, was recently reported by the Washington Post.
 We cannot verify these data, but we included them because they provide essential information.
 These data are light blue on the state charts.

 California participation bar chart.